 Students will receive a "W" grade for classes dropped prior to the deadline indicated by the academic calendar.
 After the last day to drop, students are not permitted to drop a class unless approval is given.
-For more details or to request to drop a class after the deadline, contact the Office of Academic Affairs.
+Beyond the deadline to drop/withdraw, students must appeal to the Office of the Vice President of Academic Affairs, demonstratinig unusual circumstances or hardships, to request a late withdraw from all classes.